SHORTEST_PATH (Transact-SQL)

 Remarks

-- The SHORTEST_PATH function will return any one shortest path between nodes.
-It currently does not support returning all shortest paths between nodes; it also does not support returning all paths between nodes.
+• The SHORTEST_PATH function returns any one shortest path between nodes.
+It currently doesn't support returning all shortest paths between nodes; it also doesn't support returning all paths between nodes.

 Examples

-For the example queries shown here, we leverage the node and edge tables created in SQL Graph sample
+For the example queries shown here, we use the node and edge tables created in SQL Graph sample

 In the following example, we find shortest path between Jacob and Alice.
-We will need the Person node and FriendOf edge created from graph sample script.
+We need the Person node and friendOf edge created from SQL Graph sample.

 SELECT PersonName, Friends